 “Steve is an environmental warrior and visionary,” said J. Lacey Lewis, senior vice president of finance at Cox Enterprises.
 “He is as passionate as he is proficient about the challenges and potential solutions that lie before us.
 Under his leadership, the Cox Cleantech team will pioneer a bright path forward for profitable, sustainable solutions that will positively impact generations to come.”

 Bradley is a 2012 graduate of the Institute for Georgia Environmental Leadership Program (IGEL) and holds a bachelor’s degree in mechanical engineering from Mississippi State University.
-He regularly speaks on environmental panels and serves on the board of Nexus Fuels, a circular plastics company and Anuvia Plant Nutrients, a specialty fertilizer company.
+He regularly speaks on environmental panels and serves on the board of Nexus Fuels, a circular plastics company.
 In addition, Bradley was named to the Atlanta Business Chronicle’s Who’s Who in Sustainability list.
 He holds a bachelor’s degree in mechanical engineering from Mississippi State University.